 A short taxi ride will take you to this hot spring resort where you can get a private room or use the public pool.
-The prices and cleanliness are reasonable.
+The prices are reasonable, but some might be turned off by the cleanliness.
+I found it a bit off-putting, but once I got in my worries and muscle aches went away.
 BYOT (bring your own towel).

 This probably doesn’t need mentioning.
 I hope every place you go to, you at least have a few walks around, but Kangding is a great places to explore.
 The quaint streets are full of surprises.
 For example, I detoured down a side alley to find this image to the right.

 Not a fan of horror movies?
 Well there are also some beautiful temples hidden around the street of Kangding and even a mosque and a church.

 Note: Google Maps isn’t accessible in China unless you have a VPN.
 This hand-drawn map from Zhilam Hostel is a decent alternative.